Everything You Need To Know About Engine Oil

-1) Oil Type: Anyone who has a car, no matter whether brand-new or high-mileage one, went to the process of making a decision on what is the type of oil engine; mineral or synthetic.
+Anyone who has a car, whether a brand-new or high-mileage one, went through the process of making a decision on what is type of oil engine they need: mineral or synthetic.
 So, every driver has to know the distinction between those and choose wisely.

 Unlike mineral oil, synthetics one is more expensive, due to the chemical engineering included in creating them.
 Often, this oil type has more added ingredients to help the oil keep longer and cleaner.
 They also still have the mineral oil as a base but are engineered to provide for more miles to be driven between oil changes.
 It is also more reliable in terms of higher and lower temperature changes.

-However, considering the developments in the performance and the design of engines, in addition to the progression in the oil technology of engines, the majority of cars are able to go farther between oil changes currently.
-So it is important not to only be able about the process of an oil change, but also consider how far your specific car can go without an oil change.
+However, considering the developments in the performance and the design of engines, in addition to the progression in the oil technology of engines, the majority of cars are able to go further between oil changes currently.
+So, it is important not to only be able about the process of an oil change, but also to consider how far your specific car can go without an oil change.

-To sum it all, a huge part of being educated on the car engine and to be aware of the ways to make your car last as long and in a good shape as possible is to know the oil engine system and to know it well.
-Of course, more details are falling in this category then the listed ones above.
+To sum it all up, a huge part of being educated on the car engine and being aware of the ways to make your car last as long and in a good shape as possible is to know the oil engine system and to know it well.
+Of course, more details are falling into this category than the listed ones above.
 That is why check out our other blog posts to have a complete understanding of your car maintenance.